Streaming Audio Resources at University of Oregon

 The database includes resources such as speeches, sound effects, music from all over the world, classical music recordings (especially American composers) and resources for language courses.

 Searching the database can be done in a number of ways: by genre, by country, by cultural group, by language, instrument, artist, ensemble, and by album label.

 This source is dedicated to American music research, with over 7500 compositions in its database.
 It includes the archives of the New World Recordings, with musical genres from folk to opera, Native American to jazz, 19th-century classical to early rock, musical theater, contemporary, and electronic music.
 DRAM also includes the recordings of Composers Recordings Inc., which specializes in contemporary composers' recordings.
 Other labels that are part of this rich resource include Albany, innova, Cedille, XI, Pogus, Deep Listening and Mutable.
 Alongside the high quality music streams, complete liner notes, scholarly essays, bibliographies and discographies are available for viewing on the database.
 Users can create favorites and playlists to integrate into Blackboard, course assignments, and study guides.

 Reserve Audio Listening Possibilities:

-- Along with the traditional audio reserve capabilities of the Douglass Listening Room (3rd floor of the Knight Library), the UO Libraries are currently providing access to reserve audio resources through the databases listed above through the use of a Course Folder site (with the exception of DRAM)on their Blackboard sites.
-Requests for course folders can be addressed to Ann Shaffer (at email@example.com).
+Along with the traditional audio reserve capabilities of the Douglass Listening Room (3rd floor of the Knight Library), the UO Libraries are currently providing access to reserve audio resources through the databases listed above (with the exception of DRAM) through the use of a Course Folder site on their Blackboard sites.
+Requests for course folders can be addressed to the music librarian, Ann Shaffer (at email@example.com).